Religious Education for Children and Youth

 ———————————————————————————————————————-

-Explorers: Children ages 4-7, will discover a year full of holidays and rituals from around the world and right here at home.
-From Sukkot & Ramadan to Samhain & Easter, the Explorers will nourish their souls experiencing faith practices through story, song, art, and movement.
-Along the way, we’ll meet key Unitarian Universalist individuals that shaped our own faith.
-With guides Tracey, master of the sensory craft; Megan, who ensures each and every child has their needs met; and Richard, encourager of the open ended question, the Explorers will use the Spirit Play format to grow in community and knowledge.
+Explorers (Children ages 5-7): They will nourish their souls experiencing faith practices through story, song, art and cooking!
+With guides Tracey, master of the crafts; Megan, who ensures each and every child has their needs met; Richard, encourager of the open ended question, and Becks, fantastic storyteller, the Explorers will use the Spirit Play format to grow in community and knowledge.
 Spirit Play is a Montessori modeled program that includes interactive group activities and free play time to explore science, reading, building, or just hanging out in the quiet spot.

 Snacks are frequently served, so please alert us to any dietary needs/restrictions your child may have.
 Children in this group must be signed out by a parent/caregiver to leave the room.
 You will find them in Room 108, off the Fellowship Hall, next to our Nursery.

-Seekers: Youth ages 11-13, with leaders Jennifer, Margo and Colin, the middle school group will be experiencing faith traditions in our neighborhood first hand.
+Seekers (Youth ages 11-13): With leaders Jennifer, Margo and Colin, the middle school group will be experiencing faith traditions in our neighborhood first hand.
 Traveling regularly on Sunday mornings, the Seekers will visit Dar Alnoor mosque, Durga Temple, Washington Ethical Society, Alexandria Friends Meeting House, to name just a few.
 Visits will be preceded with study of history, traditions, cultural influence and values, followed by an opportunity for youth reflection.
-In the Spring, the Seekers will have an overnight at Satchidananda Ashram (known as “Yogaville” near Charlottesville, to immerse themselves in a interfaith contemplative community.

 Highlights of the upcoming church year are the annual Youth Worship Service, which is always thought provoking and one of the year’s favorites.
 Several weeks will be spent in service to our local community.
 “Senior Teas” join youth and adults in relationship, and the Holiday Cookie Sale fundraiser returns!
 For balance, the youth take field trips to local spots and leave some room for movie days and sharing talents.
 A member of the Senior Youth is also elected each year as a Board of Directors Representative.